Las Vegas in the 1950s: 1954–55

-The Last Frontier held a two weeks show by Ronald Reagan from 28 April 1954, and on that day, the Roxie's, a bordello on the Boulder Highway, was raided.
-The Showboat moved east of downtown.
-The Showboat Hotel and Casino was inaugurated on 3 September 1954 by Bill Moore, J. Kell Houssels, and Joe Kelley with a speech by then mayor C.D.
+The Last Frontier held a two week show by Ronald Reagan from April 28, 1954, and on that day, the Roxie's, a bordello on the Boulder Highway, was raided.
+The Showboat Hotel and Casino was inaugurated on September 3, 1954 along the Boulder Highway by Bill Moore, J. Kell Houssels, and Joe Kelley with a speech by then mayor C.D.
 Baker.
 It was billed as "Las Vegas's first resort hotel" and marked an important landmark in the city's history and development.

 The Showboat was built by William J. Moore of the Last Frontier and J. Kell Houssels of the Las Vegas Club for $2 million.
 The first resort within Las Vegas city limits, it had 100 rooms on two floors.
 While Moore and Houssels ran the hotel, the casino was leased by a group of managers from the Desert Inn, including Moe Dalitz.
 After several unsuccessful years, Joe Kelley took over management, and began successfully targeting local customers with forty-nine cent breakfast specials and other promotions.
 Kelley added a bowling alley in 1959, which soon became the Showboat's signature attraction, hosting nationally televised PBA tournaments.